List of Aqua Teen Hunger Force characters: Steve

 Steve, also voiced by C. Martin Croker, is Dr. Weird's assistant.
-Red haired, wearing a lab coat and science goggles, is normally pictured holding and staring at a test tube.
+Red-haired, wearing a lab coat and science goggles, he is normally pictured holding and staring at a test tube.
 Steve often becomes the victim of mishaps with Weird's experiments, many resulting in his death or some kind of negative reaction.

 George Lowe

-George Lowe is a recurring character voiced by the voice actor with the same name who is best known for providing the voice of Space Ghost on Space Ghost Coast to Coast.
+George Lowe (the voice actor for Space Ghost on Space Ghost Coast to Coast) periodically appears in Aqua Teen Hunger Force as a fictionalized version of himself.
 George made his first appearance in "Mail Order Bride" as a wedding DJ.
-In the majority of his appearances he appears as a cop, although in "Antenna" he appears as himself.
+He often appears as a policeman, although he has also appeared as an actor, attorney, and repairman, among other roles.

-Ignignokt and Err
+The Mooninites

-Ignignokt, who is voiced by Dave Willis, and Err, who is voiced by Matt Maiellaro, are two-dimensional aliens from the Moon; they are both the most popular and well-known Mooninites.
-Ignignokt is the taller, calmer, green leader and Err is the shorter, quick-tempered, purple sidekick.
-The two are extremely arrogant, and often claim to be superior to anyone who lives on Earth, despite never giving a reason for their alleged superiority.
-When pressed by Frylock, they claimed they are superior because they can "jump really high", something they promptly fail at doing.
+Ignignokt, who is voiced by Dave Willis, and Err, who is voiced by Matt Maiellaro, are two-dimensional 8-bit aliens from the Moon; belonging to a race known as the Mooninites.
+Ignignokt is the calmer, green leader and Err is the smaller, quick-tempered, pink sidekick.
+The two are extremely arrogant, and often claim to be superior to anyone who lives on Earth, despite never giving a reason for their alleged superiority and in reality is quite the opposite.
+When pressed by Frylock, they claimed they are superior because they can "jump really high" due to the lower gravity of the Moon compared to the Earth, something they promptly fail at doing.
+A running gag of how whenever the duo use their weaponry, the projectiles they fire will move at a ridiculously slow speed, but whenever it does hit a target it sends the target to the Moon.

-Oglethorpe and Emory
+The Plutonians

 Oglethorpe, who is voiced by Andy Merrill, and Emory, who is voiced by Mike Schatz, are two spiked aliens from Pluto.
-Oglethorpe is the fat, orange, dumber, leader (who resembles a slice of cheese) and Emory is the green, smarter one (who resembles a shred of lettuce); however, their Master Shake "clone", Major Shake, states the obvious fact that "they're [both] really stupid."
+Oglethorpe is the fat, orange, dumber leader with a German accent (who resembles a slice of cheese) and Emory is the green, smarter one with a headband (who resembles a shred of lettuce); however, their Master Shake "clone", Major Shake, states the obvious fact that "they're [both] really stupid."
 Oglethorpe appeared in the 2018 Dr. Demento album Dr. Demento Covered in Punk.

 MC Pee Pants

 Voiced by MC Chris, MC Pee Pants is a criminally insane rapper who wears a shower cap and a diaper.
-He takes different forms (a giant spider, a cow, a decrepit old man, among others) in each appearance and is usually killed and sent to Hell over and over again.
+He takes different forms (a giant spider, a cow, a decrepit old man, among others) in each appearance and is usually killed and sent to Hell over and over again and is occasionally sent back to the mortal world by Satan in continuously pathetic forms.
 His rap albums contain (not so) subliminal messages in order to get his fans (just Meatwad, and Carl on one occasion) to assist in his outlandish world domination schemes.
 MC Pee Pants appeared in the 2018 Dr. Demento album Dr. Demento Covered in Punk.